||ILYA SOMIN is Professor of Law

 He has been quoted or interviewed by the New York Times, Washington

-Post, BBC, and the Voice of America, among other media.
-He recently
+Post, NPR, BBC, Al Jazeera and the Voice of America, among other media.

 testified on the use of drones for targeted killing in the War on Terror before

 the US Senate Judiciary Subcommittee on the Constitution, Civil Rights, and

 testified on property rights issues at the United States Senate Judiciary

 Committee confirmation hearings for Supreme Court Justice Sonia Sotomayor.
 Somin